TL;DR

 Rewrite as 3 candidate bullets.
 For each:

-- Name the specific outcome with the number I gave (do not estimate, do not extrapolate).
+- Use the exact number I gave.
+Do not estimate, do not extrapolate.

 Sample output